paulRbr/blog-2/content/roads_from_notre.rst

 the example will only cover France and not Europe on the whole.

 .. figure:: images/roads_from_nd_small.png
+  :alt: Generated image of the roads from Notre-Dame
   :target: images/roads_from_nd_xxl.png

   Final result.
 Click for a higher resolution (144 Megapixels, 20Mb)